 I just received this info from Zdnet:

 Earlier this year, Microsoft promised “aggressive offers” to win over would-be Windows 7 buyers.
 Today, the company made it official, touting a “screaming deal” for anyone willing to order a Windows 7 upgrade more than three months before the software officially goes on sale.

 First hints of the “special, time-limited offer” first surfaced several weeks ago when a memo from consumer electronics retail giant Best Buy was leaked to Engadget.
 The details in that memo were correct; in fact, the program is actually more widespread than it first appeared.
 Here are the details:

 Estimated retail prices for packaged retail product in the United States are as follows:

 Windows 7 Edition Upgrade Full license Home Premium $120 (was $130) $200 (was $240) Professional $200 $300 Ultimate $220 $320 The ERP for Windows 7 Home Premium is reduced by $10 (8%) for the upgrade and $40 (17%) for the full packaged product.
 Based on the newly unveiled prices, the limited-time early upgrade offers represent savings of at least 50% (for Professional edition) and as much as 58% (for Home Premium).
-Mary Jo Foley: Is Windows 7 pricing too high, too low, or just right?

 Microsoft’s announcement today left out several important details: There’s no hint of what price it plans to charge for its Windows Anytime Upgrade product, which allow a Windows user to move up from one edition of Windows 7 to another in a few minutes.
 Based on this price list, I would expect the upgrade from Home Premium to Professional edition to be $100 or so, with the upgrade to Ultimate edition adding another $20 or so.

 Even more curiously, there’s no feature matrix to help you understand which features are in each edition.
 Microsoft has revealed some details about the differences between editions, but they’ve left it to bloggers like me to ferret out the longer, more detailed list.
-(See From Starter to Ultimate: What’s really in each Windows 7 Edition?
+(See From Starter to Ultimate: What’s really in each Windows 7 Edition?)

 Today’s announcement also confirmed details of Microsoft’s global

 Windows 7 Upgrade Option program, which allows PC makers and retailers to offer free upgrades to Windows 7 (fulfilled by Microsoft) for any PC purchased with a premium edition of Windows Vista.
 The program starts June 26 and ends January 31, 2010; PCs with Windows Vista Home Premium, Business, or Ultimate qualify for upgrades to the equivalent Windows 7 edition.

 Finally, another detail slipped into today’s announcements has a major impact on European customers planning to purchase a retail copy of Windows.
 I’ve got those details in a follow-up post.